tos-in1/beejan_python_environment_bootstrapper/README.md

 ### Future Enhancements

-- Add shell linting in the CI pipeline to catch Bash errors and enforce best practices
+- Add linting tests for bash scripts and dockerfile in the CI pipeline to catch erors and enforce best practices

 - Support multiple Python versions (e.g., 3.8, 3.9) for flexibility